rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 @@
 GPIO is what lets your microcontroller be something more than a weak auxiliary processor.
 @@
-With it you can interact with the outside world, connecting up all manner of tools and turning your microcontroller into something useful.
+With it you can interact with the environment, connecting up other devices and turning your microcontroller into something useful.

 GPIO has two fundamental operating modes, input and output.